dimerapp/dimer-vue/README.md

 </template>
 ```

-The great part about the Dimer Tree component is that you can define your own `renderers` for certain elements.
+The significant part about the Dimer Tree component is that you can define your own `renderers` for specific elements.

-For example: You want to add a class to each `h2` in your documentation.
+For example, You want to add a class to each `h2` in your documentation.

 ```js
 import { utils } from 'dimer-vue'